hpc2n/intro-git/scripts/4.commits/LECTURE.md

 ---

-Unstaged files are cleared with
+Untracked files are cleared with

 ```shell
 $ git clean <options> <path>